Find out what telephone fraud and vishing is, along with how to spot and stop it

 - Don't assume that because the call sounds genuine, that it is - Fraudsters can play recorded sounds in the background to make it sound like a call centre.

-If you receive a susipicious or unexpected call, always verify it by terminating the call and phoning back using an independently checked phone number, such as a contact number from an official website.
+If you receive a suspicious or unexpected call, always verify it by terminating the call and phoning back using an independently checked phone number, such as a contact number from an official website.

 During a call

 Never give out the following details to anyone over the phone.
 Even if they claim to be from your bank or the police.
 This also includes typing numbers in to your keypad.

-- Your mobile banking app activitation code and password
+- Your mobile banking app activation code and password

 - Your full Digital Banking pin